 In the United Kingdom, matrimonial home rights provide spouses or civil partners with important protections in relation to the family home.
-Here are the key points about matrimonial home rights:
+Here are the key points about home rights:

 What are Matrimonial Home Rights?